petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/using-layout-elements.md

 {bdg-secondary}`For Liferay 7.4 U22+/GA22+`

-Layout Elements define drop zones for designing page or template layouts.
-By default, Liferay includes two Layout Elements: [Containers](#containers) and [Grids](#grids).
+Layout elements define drop zones for designing page or template layouts.
+By default, Liferay includes two layout elements: [containers](#containers) and [grids](#grids).
 Once added, you can drag and drop widgets or other fragments into these drop zones, including additional containers or grids to create even more complex layouts.
 After designing a layout, you can save layout compositions to reuse them in other pages and templates.
 See [Saving Fragment Compositions](./saving-fragment-compositions.md) for more information.

 ![The container and grid fragments are for designing page layouts.](./using-layout-elements/images/01.png)